 About William Patino

 Hi and thanks for stopping by my website.
-I’ll keep this ‘about me’ section short and sweet.
-I grew up in the coastal town of Wollongong, NSW Australia and I’ve been a full-time landscape photographer since 2014.
+So, about me.
+Well, I grew up in the coastal town of Wollongong, NSW Australia and I’ve been a full-time landscape photographer since 2014.
 I now reside in the mountainside town of Te Anau, in the South Island of New Zealand.
-I’m a husband and father to two young children and one big chocolate lab.
+I’m a husband and father to two young children.

 Photography came into my life around 2011 and it has helped me see the world differently, giving me a newfound appreciation for nature and the many intricacies that I once overlooked and perhaps took for granted.
 My work is based around a deep reverence and awe of nature and the creator, and it’s this that I try and express through my images.
 My love for dramatic light and atmosphere is a constant inspiration, and I enjoy the endless pursuit of these elusive moments and the freedom found within.